 President, The Gunlocke Co.

 Mead helped grow the contract furniture firm out of the recession and continue its legacy of quality, design and sustainable manufacturing.
-Founded in 1902, Gunlocke is renown for its Oval Office chairs.
+Founded in 1902, Gunlocke is renowned for its Oval Office chairs.

 Hank Menke Jr. (2013)